Chancery (diplomacy): Chanceries as a place of refuge

 When seeking asylum, people are able to do this in chanceries.
 There are many legal debates on whether embassies or consulates are obligated to grant asylum, although according to the Universal Declaration of Human Rights (UDHR), Article 14 states that "everyone has a right to seek and enjoy in other countries asylum from persecution".
 There have been many cases of asylum seekers being granted refuge.
-A notable example is Julian Assange, who sought refuge in the Embassy of Ecuador located in London, UK.
+An example is Julian Assange, who sought refuge in the Embassy of Ecuador in London, UK.
 Assange was charged with sexual assault in Sweden and was due to be extradited.
 Assange's bid for asylum came following concerns on his role in the leaking of many official documents from the United States.
 There were also fears of Sweden sending Assange to the United States where he would be persecuted.
 Assange's stay in the chancery meant protection from the Ecuadorian Government, who took his security seriously.
 A security organisation hired by the Ecuadorian Government monitored British police who guarded the premises or any person that entered the Ecuadorian Embassy.
 Another notable example is Chinese civil rights activist Chen Guangcheng, who sought refuge following his escape from house arrest at the United States embassy in Beijing, China.
 The blind civil rights activist feared persecution from China following his criticism of the Chinese Communist Party and its one-child policy.
-After negotiations with the US government, Chen and his family were granted asylum there and were able to migrate there despite China's vexation with the USs actions.
+After negotiations with the US government, Chen and his family were granted asylum there and were able to migrate there despite China's vexation with the U.S.'s actions.

 Attacks on chanceries

-As mentioned previously, the political importance and prominence of chanceries means that it has a great propensity for attacks, particularly those of a terrorist nature.
+The political importance and prominence of chanceries means that it has a great propensity for attacks, particularly those of a terrorist nature.
 There have been many notable attacks which have changed the way in which diplomacy is practiced in chanceries in other countries.

 1998 attack on Embassy of United States in Nairobi, Kenya

-A prominent terrorist attack on United States Embassy in Nairobi, Kenya occurred in August 1998.
+A terrorist attack on the United States Embassy in Nairobi, Kenya, occurred in August 1998.
 A truck was blown up in the premises, killing approximately 200 people and injuring another 5000 people.
-Following the attacks, there were debates on who was to blame for the occurring of the attack with many Kenyans suing the US.
-Many speculated that the US knew of the incoming attacks, claiming that they had intelligence which showed an impending terrorist attack on the US Embassy.
+Following the attacks, there were debates on who was to blame for the occurrence of the attack, with many Kenyans suing the US.
+Many speculated that the US knew of the incoming attacks, claiming that they had intelligence that showed an impending attack on the US Embassy.
 The US alleged that the onus was placed on the Kenyan guards and local security.
 This led to questions on who was responsible on the security of the chancery and thus all chanceries established.